jootten/A2C_Lunar_Lander/report.md

 Our A2C algorithm has now run through one iteration and performed a single coordinated update of our two networks.
 All agents will now start their next set of steps in the environment with the same network parameters, which is the before mentioned specialty of the A2C algorithm compared to A3C.

-### 4.1.
-An alternative actor: Recurrent policy network
+### 4.2 An alternative actor: Recurrent policy network
 As an alternative neural network for the policy of the actor, we implemented a recurrent one in order to utilize the advantages of the propagation of hidden states.
 By doing so, we relax the *Markov property* of the Markov decision process we assume because information about previous states gets taken into account to compute the distribution over the actions.
 We set up the hypothesis that the information about the impact of previously taken actions on the state of the environment positively influences training speed and task performance.

 To set up a recurrent network we used *gated recurrent units* (GRU).
-These recurrent cells can be seen as a variation of the *Long short-term memory* (GRU) cell.
+These recurrent cells can be seen as a variation of the *Long short-term memory* (LSTM) cell.
 Similarly, a GRU cell utilizes gates, namely an update gate $z_t$ and a reset gate $r_t$ to avoid vanishing gradients and enable the cell to keep information in the hidden state $h_t$ over an arbitrary amount of time.

 $$
 \begin{aligned}